abeelen/python-notebook/Getting_a_working_python_environment.md

 ### PYTHONPATH

-All the libraries installed using `pip` or your package manager should be symlinked to the right place and made usable directly.

-For external libraries, installing them with the command `python setup.py install` symlinks them.
+All the libraries installed using `pip` or your package manager should be installed in standard places, where Python know where to look.
+For external libraries, installing them with the command `python setup.py install` will copy them at the right place, usualy `/usr/local/lib/`.

 However, for your own libraries (even simple scripts), their path needs to be appended to the `PYTHONPATH` variable in the `.bashrc` file